Air Fryer Orange Chicken

 - Preheat your air fryer to 380 degrees Fahrenheit.

 - Add to your air fryer in a single layer.
 Cook for 10-14 minutes, tossing halfway.
 How long you need to cook it for just depends on how thick your chicken breasts were.
+It’s done when the internal temperature reaches 165 Fahrenheit.

 - While the chicken is cooking, add the minced garlic to a pot with the oil.
 Saute until lightly golden brown.